JuMe87/meet/README.md

 # Features and User Stories for each Scenario

-FEATURE 1: FILTER EVENTS BY CITY
+## FEATURE 1: FILTER EVENTS BY CITY

-SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.
+### SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.
 -  Given user hasn’t searched for any city
 -  When the user opens the app
 -  Then the user should see a list of all upcoming events

-SCENARIO 2: USER SHOULD SEE A LIST OF SUGGESTIONS WHEN THEY SEARCH FOR A CITY.
+### SCENARIO 2: USER SHOULD SEE A LIST OF SUGGESTIONS WHEN THEY SEARCH FOR A CITY.
 - Given the main page is open
 - When user starts typing in the city textbox
 - Then the user should see a list of cities (suggestions) that match what they’ve typed

-SCENARIO 3: USER CAN SELECT A CITY FROM THE SUGGESTED LIST.
+### SCENARIO 3: USER CAN SELECT A CITY FROM THE SUGGESTED LIST.
 - Given the user was typing “Berlin” in the city textbox and the list of suggested cities is showing
 - When the user selects a city (e.g., “Berlin, Germany”) from the list
 - Then their city should be changed to that city (i.e., “Berlin, Germany”) and the user should receive a list of upcoming events in that city

-FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
+## FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS

-SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT
+### SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT

+**User Story**:
 -  As a user,
 -  I should be able to see an event element collapsed by default
 -  so that I have an overview of all events first before diving into details.

+ **Gherkin description**:

-- GIVEN a user hasn't clicked on an event element yet
+-  Given a user hasn't clicked on an event element yet
-- WHEN using the app
+-  When the user opens the app
-- THEN an event element should be collapsed by default.
+-  Then the user should see an event element collapsed by default

-SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE ITS DETAILS
+### SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE ITS

+**User Story**:
 -  As a user,
 -  I should be able to expand an event
 -  so that I can see its details.

+ **Gherkin description**:
 -  GIVEN a user hasn't opened an event yet
-- WHEN using the app
+-  When the user opens the app
-- THEN the user must be able to expand an event to see its details.
+-  THEN the user must be able to click and expand an event to see its details.

-SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS
+### SCENARIO 3: USER CAN COLLAPSE AN EVENT TO HIDE ITS DETAILS

+**User Story**:
-- A a user,
+-  As a user,
 -  I should be able to collapse an event,
 -  so that I can close its details after having read them.

+ **Gherkin description**:
-- GIVEN a user has opened an event
+-  GIVEN a user has clicked and expanded an event element
-- WHEN searching for events
+-  WHEN the user wants to read the details of an event
-- THEN the user must be able to collapse an event ot hide its details.
+-  THEN the user must be able to collapse an event and hide its details after having read the details.

-FEATURE 3: SPECIFY NUMBER OF EVENTS
+## FEATURE 3: SPECIFY NUMBER OF EVENTS

-SCENARIO 1:WHEN USER HASN'T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER
+### SCENARIO 1:WHEN USER HASN'T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER

+**User Story**:
 -  As a user,
 -  I should be able to see 32 events,
-- so that I'm not overwhelmed with the list's length of events.
+-  so that I'm not overwhelmed with the amount of events.

+**Gherkin description**:
-- GIVEN the user hasn't specified a number of events
+-  GIVEN the user hasn't specified a number of events he wants to see
 -  WHEN using the app
-- THEN 32 is the default number.
+-  THEN the user should see 32 events by default.

-SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE
+### SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE

+**User Story**:
 -  As a user,
 -  I should be able to change the number of events I want to see
 -  so that I can gear the app towards my individual needs.

+**Gherkin description**:
-- GIVEN the user wanted to change the number of events he wanted to see
+-  GIVEN the user wanted to change the number of events from 32 to the number of his choice
 -  WHEN using the app
-- THEN the user should be able to do so.
+-  THEN the user should be able to do so by changing the settings.

-FEATURE 4: USE THE APP WHEN OFFLINE
+## FEATURE 4: USE THE APP WHEN OFFLINE

-SCENARIO 1: SHOW CACHED DATA WHEN THERE IS NO INTERNET CONNECTION
+### SCENARIO 1: SHOW CACHED DATA WHEN THERE IS NO INTERNET CONNECTION

+**User Story**:
 -  As a user,
 -  I should be able to access the app and its information
 -  even when there is no internet connection.

+ **Gherkin description**:
 -  GIVEN the user has no internet connection
 -  WHEN using the app
-- THEN the app must show the cached data.
+-  THEN the app must show the cached data so the user is still able to access the information on his app.

-SCENARIO 2: SHOW ERROR WHEN USER CHANGES THE SETTINGS (CITY, TIME RANGE)
+### SCENARIO 2: SHOW ERROR WHEN USER CHANGES THE SETTINGS (CITY, TIME RANGE)

+**User Story**:
 -  As a user,
 -  I should be able to see an error message
 -  so that I'm aware of the fact that I changed my user seetings such as city or time range.

+ **Gherkin description**:
-- GIVEN the user has changed his settings
+-  GIVEN the user has changed his settings suchs as city or time range
 -  WHEN using the app
 -  THEN the app must show an error message.

-FEATURE 5: DATA VISUALIZATION
+## FEATURE 5: DATA VISUALIZATION

-SCENARIO 1: SHOW A CHART WITH THE NUMBER OF UPCOMING EVENTS IN EACH CITY
+### SCENARIO 1: SHOW A CHART WITH THE NUMBER OF UPCOMING EVENTS IN EACH CITY

+**User Story**:
 -  As a user
 -  I should be able to see a chart with the number of upcoming events in each city
 -  so that I get a quick overview of the number of events taking place.

+**Gherkin description**:
 -  GIVEN the user wanted to know the number of upcoming events in each city
 -  WHEN the user opens the app
 -  THEN the user should see a chart with the number of upcoming events in each city.